-Godwin concentrates his practice primarily on plaintiff’s personal-injury cases and has secured a number of six figure settlements for injured clients.
+Godwin concentrates his practice primarily on plaintiff’s personal-injury cases.

 “I like being able to help a person who has absolutely no idea what the law says about their situation and give them the opportunity to make a decision that is in their best interest after fully advising them on the consequences of those decisions,” he says.
 “I like being able to just help folks who deserve it.”

 While Godwin considers legal advocacy to be his primary responsibility, he also believes that attorneys have an important general advisory role with their clients as well.